junglok/tem-docs/docs/batch/pbspro.md

 ```

 #### **Status of jobs by queue**
-See job activity by queue (e.g., pending, running) in terms of numbers of jobs.
+See job activity by queue (e.g., pending, running) as a count of jobs.

 ```bash
 $> qstat -Q